 NEWS & HIGHLIGHTS

-- 100% of Art Education with an Emphasis in Special Populations Class of 2013- 100% are employed with 5 of 6 graduates, or 83% holding positions in their field of study.
+- MA in Art Education with an Emphasis in Special Populations Class of 2013- 100% are employed with 5 of 6 graduates, or 83% holding positions in their field of study.

 - Congratulations to Moore alumna and faculty member Lynne Horoschak '66 is the Monthly Mentor for the NAEA blog: http://www.arteducators.org/learning/monthly-mentor

 The Master of Arts in Art Education with an Emphasis in Special Populations is a one-of-its-kind graduate program for students passionate about educating art students with disabilities as well as typical students.